gausspy/gausspy/README.rst

 contributors are very welcome!

 New to github or open source projects?
-If you are unsure about where to start or haven't used github before, please feel free to contact `@cmurray-astro`.
+If you are unsure about where to start or haven't used github before, please feel free to contact us.
 Want more information about how to make a contribution?
 Take a look at the astropy `contributing`_ and `developer`_ documentation.

 Feedback and feature requests?
 Is there something missing you would like to see?
-Please open an issue or send an email to  `@cmurray-astro`.
+Please open an issue!
 GaussPy follows the `Astropy Code of Conduct <http://www.astropy.org/about.html#codeofconduct>`_ and strives to provide a welcoming community to all of our users and contributors.

 We love contributions!
 GaussPy is open source, built on open source, and we'd love to have you hang out in our community.